16th Feb 2024

 Childs Hill School prides itself on being a Restorative School.
 We feel our restorative approach (RA) is central to whom we are, and that it permeates all areas of school life.
-It touches all our community members (pupils, staff, parents, carers, governors, visitors, students, etc).
+It touches all our community members (pupils, staff, parents, carers, visitors, students, etc).
 You can read more about the work of the Restorative Justice organisation below.

 We ensure that RA is always a high priority through dedicated time put aside for staff training each year.

 RA is an approach to behaviour management where shared values, a caring attitude, good relationships, mutual respect and a sense of belonging are key factors.
 RA is about empowerment, giving everyone a voice.

 RA acknowledges that conflicts and behaviours happen.
 Rather than seeking to blame and dispense punishment, RA repairs harm by finding acceptable ways to move forward for all parties concerned.
 This helps avoid conflicts by investing time in developing, maintaining and repairing relationships.

 Childs Hill School does not have a behaviour policy; it has a Relationships Policy, that focuses on every individual’s rights and responsibilities.